Check out our monthly themes for 2018 and what you need to know before you share your idea.

 - A current headshot and brief 2-3 sentence biography of the author

 Our editorial process includes several rounds of revisions before publication.
-We reserve the right to alter the structure and title of your article.
+We reserve the right to alter the structure and title of your article (all titles must be under 75 characters including spaces).
 If we make any changes, it’s because we believe the edited version will help your idea better reach the audience it deserves.

 - We don’t repeat topics and all submissions must be original content.